Colonial Parkway Rehabilitation Project

 We are excited to report crews have made substantial progress across the project.

-As of Friday May, 15, all work in the section between Parkway Drive and Newport Avenue in Williamsburg, including the Williamsburg Tunnel, is complete and the section of the Parkway is now open.
+• Work in the section between Parkway Drive and Hubbard Lane (Segment F1) is complete and this section of the Parkway is now open.

-• In Segment G1 (Newport Avenue to Route 199): Crews continue constructing new concrete pavement panels.
+• Segment G1 (Newport Avenue to Route 199): Segment is currently closed.
+Crews continue constructing new concrete pavement panels.
+Work is scheduled to be completed in fall 2026.

 Below is the latest status of the additional projects within the Parkway Project Corridor:

-• Additional Bridges: Scheduled work on the Indian Field Creek Bridge and North Pier Access Bridge is now complete.
-Work on the Mine Depot Road Bridge will resume in July.
+• Additional Bridges: Work on the Mine Depot Road Bridge will resume after July 6th.

 Project FAQS